Welcome to the Fair Work Commission’s Quarterly practitioner update.

 There has been an amendment to Form F3 – Employer's response to unfair dismissal application to incorporate the increase to the high income threshold.

-It’s where you can find all the information about your case/s.
-You will be able to lodge 83 originating applications via a simple portal and be kept informed about their progress.
+eCase will be where you can find all the information about your case/s.
+You will be able to lodge 83 originating application types using a simple portal and be kept informed about their progress.

-Extensive user experience research helped us to better understand what works well for users – both one-time and frequent parties – and to identify where we needed to make improvements.
+Extensive user experience research will help us to better understand what works well for users – both one-time and frequent parties – and to identify where we need to make improvements.
 One of our key findings was that the needs of frequent users and one-time users are very different.
 These insights have informed the design of eCase.